A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 More to do on the French River:

-Nassagaweya Canyon Trail near Toronto
+Nassagaweya Canyon Trail near Hamilton

 Lush, shady woods give way to lofty views from the crest of the Niagara Escarpment at Rattlesnake Point.
 Plan on at least a half-day to take it all in.
 Reservations are recommended.

-- The Don River is one of Toronto’s great urban waterways, linking the Oak Ridges Moraine to Lake Ontario.
-There are nine options available in the Walk the Don series of self-guided interpretive hikes
+• The Don River is one of Toronto’s great urban waterways, linking the Oak Ridges Moraine to Lake Ontario.
+There are nine options available in the Walk the Don series of self-guided interpretive hikes.

 Lion’s Head Lookout in Bruce Peninsula